eliseoabelcarh/NodeJs-MongoDb-ChallengeAPI-DecredBlockchain/README.md

 <a href='https://www.freepik.es/vectores/tecnologia'>Vector de Tecnología creado por freepik - www.freepik.es</a>
 * Glasses and beard for avatar
 <a href='https://www.freepik.es/vectores/hombre'>Vector de Hombre creado por freepik - www.freepik.es</a>
+* hello guy for video demo
+<a href="https://stories.freepik.com/web">Illustration by Freepik Stories</a>
+* people for video demo
+<a href="https://storyset.com/people">Illustration by Freepik Stories</a>

 ### LICENSE